norhaaklabs/norhaakpro/content/contact.md

 Our primary communication channel is Email.

-Our email address is: NORHAAK @ PROTONMAIL.COM
+Our email address is: CONTACT @ NORHAAK.PRO

 In case of emergency, you can send an SMS.